 Medicare Part D: Prescription Drug Coverage

 Part D of Medicare is the prescription drug benefit that covers outpatient prescription drugs.
-Part D is offered by private companies that have contracts with the government to offer this coverage.
+Part D is offered by private companies that have contracts with the government to provide this coverage.
 You pay a monthly premium to an insurance company for your Part D plan.
-You will either pay a copay or a percentage of the drug’s cost.
+You will have an annual deductible to meet and have to pay a copay or a percentage of the drug’s cost.
 Each Medicare prescription drug plan has a list of covered drugs, called its formulary.

 Medicare drug plans place medications in their formulary that are placed in Tiers 1-5.
 The lower the tier, the less you pay for the medication.
 Brand name medications that are not available in generic can be expensive with a Medicare drug plan.
 It would be best to enroll in a Part D prescription drug plan when you first go on Medicare or lose your employer coverage.
 If you delay enrollment, you will have to pay a late enrollment penalty and have gaps in your coverage.